 We are a community ukulele group based (oddly enough!) around the Bedford area.
-We meet weekly at the Fox and Hounds, Goldington Road, Bedford (MK40 3EB) on Wednesdays at 7.30pm.
+We meet weekly at The Kings Arms (24 St Mary’s Street, Bedford MK42 OAS) on Wednesdays at 7.30pm.
 On occasion, we 'play out' for charity events.
 We are always delighted to see new members - so come along one evening and give it a try!

 Always wanted to play an instrument?
 Try the ukulele!
 We welcome anyone, with any level of experience or expertise.

 Just learning?
 Come on in.
 Been playing for years?
 Welcome - we'd love to benefit from your talents.